asdurso/A-Boundary-Of-White-Inclusion-Replication/README.md

-# How-Religion-Shapes-Perceptions-of-Ethnoracial-Assignment
+# A Boundary of White Inclusion: How-Religion-Shapes-Perceptions-of-Ethnoracial-Assignment
-Replication Files for How Religion Shapes Perceptions of Ethnoracial Assignment
+Replication Files for A Boundary of White Inclusion: How Religion Shapes Perceptions of Ethnoracial Assignment
 ## About
 This repository provides all of the code used to create the quantitative analyses in the paper.
 ## Data